amnavor/Maps/README.md

 Synopsis
 -------------
-Maps realies on machine learning to create a visualization of restaurant ratings.
+Maps relies on machine learning to create a visualization of restaurant ratings.
 We incorporated the k-means algorithm to create data clusters for later grouping.
 We also used least-squares linear regression to predict ratings based on factors like price.
 The data comes from the